Picture Prompts For Writing: A teacher's guideTeacher explaining picture prompts for writing to pupils in a UK classroom, writing strategies

 How Do Picture Prompts Help Students Structure Their Writing?

 Fantasy images are very useful for stimulating new ideas but the photos don't always have to be stunning images.
 Simple icons available from sites like the Noun Projectcan be used instead of complex imagery that might distract the child away from the task at hand.
 These visual writing prompts are often one colour and represent one idea.
-As pupils place the image next to another they often combine the meanings and generate new ideas.
+As learners place the image next to another they often combine the meanings and generate new ideas.
 This can act as a very effective story starter for even the youngest children.
 Having a collection of story picture prompts in your top draw will mean that you'll always have new ideas ready to be forged.

 How do we go about using a simple photo prompt to structure writing?
 Request that the children select two or three photographs that they like or find fascinating.